-Some of them are fasting during this time, so we’ve also been careful to plan our social and celebratory events for after Ramadan.
+Some students are fasting during this time, so we’ve also been careful to plan our social and celebratory events for after Ramadan.

 And every year during Ramadan, a student will bring a treat for his or her birthday.
 We keep extra Ziploc bags just for this very reason.
 Any treats that are gifted to students during the day are packaged up and sent home with fasting students so they can enjoy their treats later in the evening when they can break their fast.

 Students who stay at school during the lunch hour, but are fasting are giving a space to read, play board games or watch movies while other students in the school are eating.

 Students who celebrate Eid often miss a day or two of school after the celebration, so we are careful not to plan any major assessments like tests during this time.
 We feel that all of our students, regardless of their faith shouldn’t have to worry about school during their religious observances (just like we wouldn’t send home a project to be completed over Christmas break).

 Looking for More Book Ideas for Other Holidays?

 If you are looking for books are or activities for some of the other holidays during the year, you should check out some of our other posts: Books for Lunar New Year, Christmas Logic Puzzles and So Much More, Christmas Books We Love, Books for Remembrance Day, Books for Lunar New Year, Kindness Books, Books for Orange Shirt Day or Activities for Halloween.